hysinh/Memory-game/README.md

 ## Design

 - #### Site design
   For a simple, online game, the Happy Cake Friends has a colorful, illustrated look that appeals to those who enjoy a cute, illustrated aesthetic or are fans of the Happy Cake Friends characters or brand.
+The site design for Happy Cake Friends Memory Game is responsive and the display adjusts responsively across devices.

   The Happy Cake Friends website needed to be responsive and available on a variety of screen sizes and devices to make it as accessible as possible.
 I focused on the following sizes:

   1. Mobile Device dimensions (small): 280px x 653px
   2. Mobile Device dimensions (larger): 375px and larger
   3. Tablet Device dimensions: 736px and larger
+  4. Laptop Device dimensions: 992px and larger

 - #### Wireframes
   The Happy Cake Friends website was designed by wireframes with pencil and paper.
 After sketching out what I planned, I started laying out the HTML and basic CSS for the site in a similar way that the Love Maths tutorial went.
 I made a list of the functions that I thought that the game would need and proceeded from there.
 In the end, I did not use different size cards for different levels or different numbers of lives for different levels on this version.
 I decided to keep it simple and stay with a single version.
 Difficulty levels can be implemented in a future version of the Happy Cake Friends Memory Game.
 I recreated the wireframes in a digital version, but an image of the original handdrawn wireframes is included below.